I am an introvert. No question.

 I also appreciated how it discussed the kinds of strengths that tend to be associated with introversion, especially the kinds of strengths that are overlooked when extroversion becomes the ideal personality.
 I saw things about myself that I’d never quite understood about the way I deal with the world and how I like my life to run.

-I feel like this is one I’ll go back and read several times over my lifetime, and especially as my children start to exhibit introvert or extrovert personality-traits as they age.
+I feel like this is one I’ll go back and read Quiet the Power of Introverts several times over my lifetime, and especially as my children start to exhibit introvert or extrovert personality-traits as they age.
 I’d highly recommend it to anyone who feels like an introvert, is married to, works with, or parents an introvert, or anyone who just wants some interesting reading.